QODIO/datetator/README.md

 Class                         | Description
 ----------------------------- | ------------------------------------------------------------------------------
-datetator                     | This is the new input box.
+`prefix_`element              | This is the new input box.
 It has some extra classes called `picker-visible` and `picker-hidden` which tell if the picker is visible or not.
 `prefix_`picker               | The holder for the picker popup.
 `prefix_`dimmer               | This is the dimmer
 `prefix_`navigation           | This is the top bar of the picker, containing month, year and navigation buttons